 It’s not only the content of your website that needs to be accessible.
 According to the ADA, any documents that you have made available to the public online such as guides, ebooks, white papers, invoices, statements, research papers, etc., need to be accessible as well.

 Not all documents and PDFs are created the same way.
 If these documents were not created with accessibility in mind, it’s likely not accessible to everyone, particularly those with disabilities.
 This is where document remediation comes in.

-PDF remediation is the process of fixing any accessibility issues that are preventing or making it difficult for individuals with disabilities from reading and interacting with PDFs.
-This process includes “tagging” elements in PDFs that will help assistive technologies identify them and understand the document’s structure and how it should be read.
-Remediation also means making sure that the documents can be understood by all, including people with cognitive impairments.
+PDF remediation is the process of fixing any accessibility issues that are preventing or making it difficult for individuals with disabilities to read and interacting with PDFs.
+This process includes “tagging” elements in PDFs to help assistive technologies identify them and understand the document’s structure and how it should be read.
+Remediation also means ensuring that the documents can be understood by all, including people with cognitive impairments.